 King Kong Theory

-A manifesto for women who can't, or won't, obey the rules.
+A manifesto for girls and women who can't—or won't—obey the rules.

 With humor, rage, and confessional detail, Virginie Despentes—in her own words “more King Kong than Kate Moss”—delivers a highly charged account of women’s lives today.
 She explodes common attitudes about sex and gender, and shows how modern beauty myths are ripe for rebelling against.
-Using her own experiences of rape, prostitution, and working in the porn industry as a jumping-off point, she makes the bold, stinging point that when it comes to sex today, everyone's getting screwed.
+Using her own experience of rape, prostitution, and working int he porn industry as a jumping-off point, she makes the bold, stinging point that when it comes to sex today, everyone’s getting screwed.